seanbreckenridge/albums/README.md

 ### albums
-A list of CSV files containing popular/acclaimed albums used to make a list of albums to listen to.
+A collection of csv files containing popular/acclaimed albums, used to make a inordinate list of albums to listen to.

 This is a personal project of mine, but I thought I'd leave these files up here in case anyone wanted to use them.

-The files are bound to have errors in source files somewhere - duplicates due to slight differences in album names, these were scraped off a variety of websites.
+The source csv files are bound to have errors somewhere, e.g. duplicates due to slight differences in album names.

-The most accurate will be the one in root directory: `spreadsheets.csv`, the one I am currently using on [my spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661).
+The 'Year' column refers to date released.
+However, in source csv files for AMA's and Grammies, the year is often the date awarded.

-`python3 discogs_update.py` uses the Discogs API to validate the data in the spreadsheet.
+`python3 discogs_update.py` uses the [Discogs API](https://github.com/discogs/discogs_client) to validate the data in the spreadsheet, hence the most accurate file will be the one in root directory: `spreadsheets.csv`, a csv file generated from the information on [my spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661).

 ##### Sources for `spreadsheet.csv`: